Where Do I Start?

-This guide to sustainable living is edited down into bite-size chunks.
-I can then will quickly explain some of the concepts associated with living a sustainable lifestyle.
+This guide to sustainable living is edited down into bite-size chunks that explain some of the concepts associated with living a sustainable lifestyle.

-You can choose to adopt some, none, or all of them, but if you change just one aspect of your life for the better, then this post will have fulfilled its purpose.
+You can choose to adopt some, none, or all of them, but if you change just one aspect of your life for the better, then this article will have fulfilled its purpose.

 Why Change To A Sustainable Lifestyle?

 However, all is not lost.
-Many people worldwide are switching onto this enforced realism and are starting to take action to curb its effects.
-From direct activism to social media chats to small proactive changes in personal lifestyle choices, people are trying to make a difference.
+On the contrary, many people worldwide are switching onto this enforced realism and are starting to take action to curb its effects.

 There are many paths an individual can choose and even more variants to each path, so where do you begin?

-However, remember that this is a journey, and like all worthwhile journeys, you will experience highs and lows, but the more you walk it, the greater the rewards.
+However, remember that this is a journey, and like all worthwhile journeys, you will experience highs and lows, but the more you walk it, the easier it will become.

-That is to say; whether it be zero waste, ethical fashion choices, plastic-free, carbon footprint reduction, non-toxic cleaning, or many others, all efforts will eventually aid in accomplishing the ultimate goal.
+That is to say, whether it be zero waste, ethical fashion choices, plastic-free, carbon footprint reduction, non-toxic cleaning, or many others, all efforts made will lead to accomplishing the ultimate goal.

 Where Do I Begin My Journey To Sustainable Living?

 It might be easier to answer that question if you thought about what sustainable living looks like to you.